SaadShoaibb/virtual-arena-backend/STRIPE_SETUP.md

 1. A Stripe account (you can sign up at [stripe.com](https://stripe.com))
 2. Stripe CLI for local webhook testing (optional but recommended)
+3. Your backend server accessible via HTTPS (for production) or using Stripe CLI (for local development)

 ## Configuration Steps